-All condenser microphones will have a max SPL rating since it’s easy to calculate the point at which their internal circuits will get overloaded.
-Often times this max SPL rating is in a practical range for actual sound sources a mic may be required to capture.
+All condenser microphones will have a max SPL rating since it's easy to calculate the point at which their internal circuits will get overloaded.
+Often, this max SPL rating is in a practical range for actual sound sources a mic may be required to capture.

 Ribbon microphones also typically have a max SPL.

-Ribbon microphones, on the other hand, have max SPL rating that refer to the point when the ribbon diaphragm itself will starts behaving non-linearly.
-It’s much easier to “overload” the thin ribbon diaphragm than it is to overload the passive electronics of a ribbon mic.
+On the other hand, Ribbon microphones have a max SPL rating that refers to the point when the ribbon diaphragm itself will start behaving non-linearly.
+It's much easier to “overload” the thin ribbon diaphragm than it is to overload the passive electronics of a ribbon mic.

 This max SPL rating is often (but not always) above the practical sound pressure levels a ribbon mic would be exposed to.

-Depending on the inner circuitry and components of an active ribbon microphone, we could have a max SPL in the range of possibility.
+Depending on an active ribbon microphone's inner circuitry and components, we could have a max SPL in the range of possibility.

 To read into max SPL in greater detail, click through to my article What Does A Microphone’s Maximum Sound Pressure Level Actually Mean?